 "I told you not to swear in front of Ryouko, Dad," her mother said, frowning, as Ryouko took a seat at the table.

-"She hears worse in school all the time, I assure you," the man said stubbornly, somehow managing to sound old without looking like it.
+"She hears worse in school all the time, I assure you," the man said stubbornly.

 "Besides, have you seen the news?" he demanded, turning to gesture at the words appearing on the wall behind him, which had turned temporarily glass‐like.

-"Yes, Dad," her mother said, in a long-suffering tone.
+"Yes, Dad," her mother said, in her patented long‐suffering tone.
 "We can all check our news feeds perfectly fine."

 "What news?"
 Ryouko asked.
 Unlike her parents, she didn't care to have the news delivered to her brain every morning.
-She found it distracting, and she didn't see why she should bother.
+She found it distracting.

 "They're cutting resource allocations again!" the man said.
 "What a travesty!
 I thought we lived in the future!
 That's what they keep telling us, anyway."